 This guide is broken down into categories for ease of searching.
-We have puzzle books, subscription/downloadable puzzles, puzzles by mail, jigsaw puzzles, brain teasers, puzzle games, board games, card games, dice games, party games, miscellaneous puzzle swag, and puzzle events.
+We have puzzle books, subscription/downloadable puzzles, puzzles by mail, jigsaw puzzles, brain teasers, puzzle games, board games, card games, dice games, escape room games, party/group games, and miscellaneous puzzle swag.

 We’re sure you’ll find the perfect gift for any puzzler on your list!

 This year’s Holiday Puzzly Gift Guide is sponsored by Daily POP Crosswords!

 Daily POP Crosswords offers a different themed puzzle every single day, spanning everything from TV and film to sports and music!

 Available for both Android and iOS users, you get terrific content from some of the world’s top constructors!
 And the download is free!